rust-basel/rust-basel.github.io/README.md

 - **Cookies**: Many CDNs set cookies for various reasons, including analytics or performance optimizations.
   These cookies can track users across different websites that use the same CDN, potentially infringing on their privacy rights.
-  By hosting KaTeX on your domain, you have full control over the cookies set and can ensure compliance with GDPR.
+  By hosting KaTeX on your domain, you have full control over cookies and can ensure compliance with GDPR.

 - **Consent**: If you're using a CDN that sets cookies or collects data, you might need to get explicit user consent before loading resources from that CDN.
   This can complicate user experience and lead to a reduced site performance for users who opt-out.